treeverse/lakeFS/design/open/evict-user-from-auth-cache-on-reset-password.md

 ## The problem:
 When a user logs in to lakeFS we save their credentials in the auth-cache.
 This way, we avoid checking the usr credentials through the DB on each call the user makes.
-Currently, when a user tries to reset his password, his old password is still stored in the auth-cache, so he has to wait till it is evicted to log in using the new password.
+Currently, when a user tries to reset their password, their old password is still stored in the auth-cache, so they have to wait till it is evicted to log in using the new password.

 ## The suggested solution: